topleft/express-error-handling/Readme.md

 These two pieces of information, along with the HTTP status code, create a meaningful response for the consumer of this API, wether that is my own frontend or another developer's program.
 What I do not want to send back is the stacktrace.
 This would leak out private, potentially sensitive, information about my application to the public, possibly exposing vulnerabilities.

 > IMPORTANT: Do not send the error stacktrace to the consumer of the application.
-You log them on your server console, send them toe a log file, save them in a data base, but do not send then to the client.
+Loggin them on the server console, writing them to a log file, saving them in a data base are all fine, but they should not be exposed to the client.

 **The Error Class is Not Enumerable**